AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   the base miniconda and anaconda installations, but if you create an environment for GSAS-II
   (`conda create -n <env> package-list...`), it will not be added to that environment unless you request it specifically.
+This is recommended.

 * pybaselines: Determines a background for a powder pattern in the "autobackground" option.
 See https://pybaselines.readthedocs.io and